ashutosh-soni/react-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and enhanced to make a generic app.

+## Architecture of the project:
+### Boot up for this framework start using `.env` file.
+`NOTE:` you have to put .env file in root folder.
+This project designed to work for 3 profile or environment
+- development
+- testing
+- production

+for which we require 3 *.env files* which help this project to init which profile.

 ## Available Scripts